Zeroth-Order Constrained Optimization from a Control Perspective via Feedback Linearization: Introduction

 In contrast, in the first-order (FO) setting, SQP methods are known to be highly effective for nonconvex constrained optimization.
 They often outperform primal–dual approaches in practice, particularly when the number of constraints is small relative to the dimension of the decision variable~\citep{gould2003galahad,liu2018comparison,zhang2020proximal,applegate2024infeasibility}.
 Another complementary line of work interprets constrained optimization through a control-theoretic lens~\citep{cerone_new_2024,zhang2025constrainedoptimizationcontrolperspective}.
-Here, the optimization dynamics are viewed as a controlled system: the primal variables are states, the Lagrange multipliers are control inputs, and feasibility corresponds to stabilizing the system at an equilibrium.
+Here, the optimization dynamics are viewed as a controlled system: the primal variables are states, the Lagrange multipliers are control inputs, and finding a first-order KKT point corresponds to steering the system to a feasible equilibrium.
 This perspective enables the use of nonlinear control tools, such as \emph{feedback linearization (FL)}, to design algorithms.
 Recent work shows that, under suitable conditions, FL-based schemes recover SQP-like updates and achieve strong performance on nonconvex problems~\citep{zhang2025constrainedoptimizationcontrolperspective}.

-\textbf{Gap and motivation.} Despite their promise in first-order optimization, FL and SQP approaches have not been systematically studied in the zeroth-order regime.
+Despite their promise in first-order optimization, FL and SQP approaches have not been systematically studied in the zeroth-order regime.
 Extending them is nontrivial: FL and SQP depends critically on precise first-order information, but in the zeroth-order setting only noisy estimates are available, breaking the mechanisms that ensure feasibility.
 This raises the fundamental question:

 \begin{adjustwidth}{0.7cm}{0.7cm}\emph{How can we design zeroth-order methods that handle nonconvex constrained optimization with only noisy gradient estimators, while still providing provable guarantees of constraint satisfaction?} \end{adjustwidth}